matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 > events that relate to the given event, will be included.
 >
 > It is recommended that at least 3 levels of relationships are traversed.
-> Implementations should be careful to not infinitely recurse.
+> Implementations may perform more but should be careful to not infinitely recurse.
 >
 > One of: `[true false]`.

 In order to be backwards compatible the `recurse` parameter must be optional (defaulting to `false`).

-In this situation, topological ordering is intended to refer to the same ordering that would be applied to the events when requested via the `/messages` api given the same `dir` parameter.

-Regardless of the value of the `recurse` parameter, events will always be returned in topological ordering.
-Pagination and limiting shall also apply to topological ordering.
+Regardless of the value of the `recurse` parameter, events will always be returned in topological ordering, ie. the same order in which the `/messages` API would return them (given the same `dir` parameter).

-Filters specified via `event_type` or `rel_type` will be applied to leaves and intermediate events on the graph formed by the related events.
+Filters specified via `event_type` or `rel_type` will be applied to all events returned, whether direct or indirect relations.
 Events that would match the filter, but whose only relation to the original given event is through a non-matching intermediate event, will not be included.
+This means that supplying a `rel_type` parameter of `m.thread` is not appropriate for fetching all events in a thread since relations to the threaded events would be filtered out.
+For this purpose, clients should omit the `rel_type` parameter and perform any necessary filtering on the client side.

 ## Potential issues

 Naive implementations might be tempted to provide support for this parameter through a thin shim which is functionally identical to the client doing separate recursive `/relations` requests itself.
-This is ill-advised.

-Such an implementation would, given a specifically crafted set of events, allow a client to cause unreasonable load.
+However this would allow a client to craft a set of events that would cause unreasonable load.

 ## Alternatives